Nova636/hungary/school-material/proverb.md

 046 ★ Elcsúszott egy banánhéjon.

+***EN:***
-He has slipped on a banana-peel.
+- He has slipped on a banana-peel.
-'By making a small error his secret/illegal activity came into the open.'
+- By making a small error his secret/illegal activity came into the open.'

 ***CN:***